AdobeDocs/experience-platform.en/help/destinations/destination-sdk/file-based-destination-results-api.md

 ## Next steps

-After reading this document, you now know how to test your file-based destination configuration.
-You can now [submit your destination configuration](../destination-sdk/submit-destination.md) to Adobe for review.
+After reading this document, you now know how to test your file-based destination configuration and see the full details of your activation results.

+If you are building a public destination, you can now [submit your destination configuration](../destination-sdk/submit-destination.md) to Adobe for review.